CARGLUMIC ACID tablet, for suspension

 14.1 Acute and Chronic Hyperammonemia due to NAGS Deficiency

 The efficacy of carglumic acid tablets for oral suspension in the treatment of acute and chronic hyperammonemia due to NAGS deficiency was evaluated in a retrospective case series of 23 NAGS deficiency patients treated with Carglumic acid tablets for oral suspension over a median duration of 7.9 years (range 0.6 to 20.8 years).
-For acute treatment, patients received Carglumic acid tablets for oral suspension at 100 mg/kg/day to 250 mg/kg/day primarily administered in 2 to 4 divided doses.
+For acute treatment, patients received Carglumic acid tablets for oral suspension at 100 mg/kg/day to 250 mg/kg/day orally administered in 2 to 4 divided doses.
 For maintenance treatment, the dosage was reduced over time based on plasma ammonia level and clinical responses.

 The baseline characteristics of the patient population are shown in Table 5.